bitnet-io/qtum-bitnet/doc/README.md

-Qtum Core
+Bitnet Core
 =============

 Setup
 ---------------------
-Qtum Core is the original Qtum client and it builds the backbone of the network.
+Bitnet Core is the original Qtum client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of Qtum transactions, which requires several gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Qtum Core, visit [qtumcore.org](https://qtumeco.io/wallet).
+To download Bitnet Core, visit [qtumcore.org](https://qtumeco.io/wallet).

 Running
 ---------------------
-The following are some helpful notes on how to run Qtum Core on your native platform.
+The following are some helpful notes on how to run Bitnet Core on your native platform.

 ### Unix